Privacy

 If the matter proceeds to Court, we are required to disclose material to the defendant.
 This may include details of the initial complaint we received.
 If the informant did not assist us in our investigation, these details will be provided in redacted form without disclosing the informant’s identity.

-Where we process personal data, special category personal data or criminal conviction data in connection with illegal practice, we do so on the basis that the processing is necessary to exercise our statutory functions in relation to illegal practice and is in the substantial public interest.
+Where we process personal data, special category personal data or criminal offence data in connection with illegal practice, we do so on the basis that the processing is necessary to exercise our statutory functions in relation to illegal practice and is in the substantial public interest.

 Failure to provide information to us in connection with illegal practice may prejudice the success of a prosecution brought by us.
 In the case of a registered dental professional, failure to provide information or the provision of inaccurate information may lead to FtP proceedings.